-Pattaya Marriott Resort & Spa masters the art of being a tranquil and leafy city centre retreat.
+Avani Pattaya Resort & Spa (which took over on 1 November 2016 from Pattaya Marriott Resort & Spa) masters the art of being a tranquil and leafy city centre retreat.
 As you relax on the alfresco pool terrace under the shade of towering palm trees, with birds chirping and the wind rustling through the leaves, it’s hard to believe the hustle and bustle of the Central district is raging only metres away.
 Old-fashioned ceiling fans keep the lobby cool while elephant statues and wooden furniture add a Thai flavour to the overall contemporary mood.
 There are 295 rooms including 33 suites with balconies or terraces facing the ocean or gardens.
 Rooms are equipped with 32-inch flatscreen TVs, minibar, laptop-size safe, coffee and tea facilities, and hairdryer.
 Wireless Internet is available for Bt642 per day.

 Headland hideaways, South Pattaya